 Experience in planning and implementing fund-raising efforts with the ability to cultivate, solicit, and steward major individual gifts, corporate sponsors, and foundation/government grants;

 Ability to lead, inspire, and motivate staff and volunteers in an environment that fosters creativity, a commitment to excellence, teamwork, and mutual respect;

 Experience in creating and managing budgets, financial projections, and cash flow reports, and competency with computer software such as Microsoft Office Suite and CRM systems;

 Ability to think strategically while balancing a full portfolio of project tasks and experience in collaborating with a wide network of partnerships.

 Other Information and Application Process:

-Salary commensurate with experience.
-Benefits package.
-Interested candidates are invited to submit a letter of interest, resume, salary expectations, and a list of references by Monday, June 29th in confidence to:
+Interested candidates are invited to submit a letter of interest in confidence, as well as a resume, salary expectations, and list of references by Friday, July 26th to:

 GENOVESE, VANDERHOOF & ASSOCIATES

 77 Carlton Street, Suite 1103